Asking For What We Want

-He replied with a calm and unreadable face, “Starting from next week you can have four till five p.m.”
+“Starting from next week,” he replied with a calm and unreadable face, “you can have four till five.”
 I got what I wanted and in the short space of three weeks.
 It gave me the opportunity to progress much more quickly than I otherwise would have.
-Besides that, it was great fun.
+Besides, it was great fun.

 Over my years of latin and ballroom dancing, I have developed certain ways of approaching both.
 I have always tried to have lessons with the best ballroom dancers that were available to me, weighted with my feeling of compatibility with the teacher’s nature.
 When I danced with my ballroom teacher, I would deliberately try to meld with their physical movement and also with their energy as a person.

-Surrender has the peculiar ability to not only make life more peaceful but also to harmonize life and release things to move forward.
-Insisting, reacting, blaming, and holding onto things all prevent life from evolving.
+Although crucial to our development, a strong ego will only get us so far.
+There is so much in life that cannot be altered, in the slightest, by a healthy and vibrant ego.
+Learning the limits of the personal ego and when to put it in its place is pivotal to life working well and unfolding in the best possible way.
+Surrender, or humility, has the capacity to make life more peaceful and harmonious.
+It helps us to release things so that life can move forward.
+Insisting, reacting, blaming, and holding onto things prevent life from evolving.
 They make us get stuck.
 Surrender says, I don’t know everything.
 It’s quite possible that I even know very little.
-Perhaps I can let the higher power of life help and take over the direction of my life, and that of my loved ones, and even that of my enemies.
+Perhaps, I can let the higher power of life help and take over the direction of my life, that of my loved ones, and even that of my enemies.

-Surrender also stops asking the question, Why is this happening?
+Surrender, also, stops asking the question, Why is this happening?
 It stops asking for explanations and accepts what is, until what is changes into another what is.
 Surrender is how we move from a strong ego to more of that nameless quality which makes some people beautiful, resilient, unusual, and powerful in a nonegoic way.
-It is based on the practised ability to say yes to life rather than the million nos that are tumbling out from our consciousness.
+It is based on the practised ability to say yes to life rather than the million nos that try to tumble out of our consciousness.
 No is a way of protecting our ego and its boundaries, but too much no and the yes of life gets lost in the armed and dangerous force of the no-army.